Search for Charmonium(-like) states decaying into the $\Omega^-\bar\Omega^+$ final states: Fit to the cross section

 \section{Fit to the cross section}

-The potential resonances in the line shape of the cross section for the $\EE\to\OOB$ reaction are searched for by fitting the dressed cross section including the Vacuum polarization effect, using the least $\chi^2$ method:
+The potential resonances in the line shape of the cross section for the $\EE\to \OOB$ reaction are searched for by fitting the dressed cross section including the vacuum polarization effect, using the least ${\chi}^{2}$ method

-where $Y_i$ is a set of independent observation values, and $\eta_i$ is the corresponding true values.
-If $Y_i$ are related to each other, then:
+where $Y_i$ are the independent observed values, $\sigma_i$ are the corresponding uncertainties, and $\eta_i$ are the expected true values.
+If all $Y_i$ are correlated to each other, then it has

-This is done considering the covariance matrix $V$ and the vector of residuals $\Delta X$ between the measured and fitted cross sections.
+This is done by considering the covariance matrix $V$ and the vector of residuals $\Delta X$ between the measured and fitted cross sections.
 The covariance matrix incorporates both correlated and uncorrelated uncertainties among different energy points.
-The systematic uncertainties associated with luminosity, event selection, and branching fraction are assumed to be fully correlated among the c.m. energies taken in Ref.~\cite{BESIII:2024cong}, while the other systematic uncertainties are assumed to be uncorrelated.
+The systematic uncertainties associated with luminosity, event selection and reconstruction, and branching fraction are assumed to be fully correlated among the c.m. energies taken in refs.~\cite{bib0042,bib0057,bib0061}, while the other systematic uncertainties are assumed to be uncorrelated.
+To account for the asymmetry of the statistical uncertainties, only the side closer to the fitted value is used to construct the covariance matrix.
+With the uncertainties of the measurements of the two experiments’ treated as completely independent, the covariance matrix can be constructed as~\cite{bib0062}

+where $U$ is the diagonal matrix of uncorrelated uncertainties and vector $b_k$ and $c_k$ encode the correlated systematic sources of the BESIII and CLEO-c experiments, respectively.